RosboneMako/MiniDistortion/README.md

 REVERB BLOCK<br/>
 ------------------------------------------------------------------
-MMD has a very simplistic reverb based on 16 different delays being mixed together.
+MD has a very simplistic reverb based on 16 different delays being mixed together.
 Reverbs 0-10 use a simpler algorithm and sound very delay-like.
 Reverbs 11-19 are denser and come closer to a normal reverb effect.